 Below is a generic format for a basic lab report.
 Certain experiments might call for different structure, but this should suffice as a starting point for all.
+Lab reports must be typed.

 Include the name and number of experiment.